A woman in a business suit looking at a stack of paperwork labelled Tax Permits

 Purchasers should maintain certificates for as long as they’re valid.
 In some cases, resale exemptions are issued for individual purchases.
 In others, they’re valid for several years, or even indefinitely, as long as the information is correct.
 Changes to a business, such as name, address, and ownership, can void an exemption certificate.

 Sellers should hold on to resale certificates until the statute of limitations expires on the purchase, at a minimum.
 Each state has its own time frame for sales tax assessments.
-If you’re audited and can’t produce a certificate to justify an exempt sale, you may be responsible for the applicable taxes, as well as potential penalties.
+If you’re audited and you cannot produce a certificate to justify an exempt sale, you may be responsible for the applicable taxes, as well as potential penalties.

 Alaska doesn’t have a state sales tax, but local sales tax is permitted and is in effect in multiple jurisdictions.